 There is no alewife or smelt forage base here, thus fish are typically hungrier and often move shallower than in other Finger Lakes.

 The fishing in this lake is remarkably consistent from year to year and this lake offers good opportunities to consistently catch rainbow trout and lake trout on the fly-rod as well as by conventional techniques.
-The rainbow trout fishing here is amongst the best in the Finger Lakes.
+The rainbow trout fishing here is amongst the best in the Finger Lakes, though it's slowing down due to competition from walleyes.
 Landlocked salmon fishing here has been good over the past three or four years.
 All species of fish present in this lake have wild populations.

 The yellow perch and smallmouth bass fishing is excellent here.
 This lake has a tremendous population of smallmouth bass, including some large fish.
+I caught a 21"er here this past fall.
+It was close to 5lbs.
 The lake fishes really well from ice-out through early June and then again in the fall from late October through December.
 Smallmouth bass fishing holds up all summer long.
 Other species found here include largemouth bass, brown trout (rare) and chain pickerel.
 This lake has some very nice sized pickerel, panfish (huge rockbass and sunfish) and largemouths.